 This unfortunate but common scenario leads to all kinds of onsite chaos that have to be reworked later down the line.
 Walls have to be reopened to reinsert the wiring that was initially missed, faulty fittings are installed only to later have to be removed and replaced - the list goes on…

-Without proper communication, errors and mistakes easily are missed and if addressed too late, can impact safety and lead to delays.
+Without proper communication, errors and mistakes are easily missed and if addressed too late, can impact safety and lead to delays.

 Facilitating good communication from the onset will help you to resolve errors much faster and in many cases, even prevent them in the first place.
 (Take a look at the second part of this article to learn how to improve communication management in construction).